-- SRS did not collect samples at the one outfall (H-07B) that required effluent sampling because there was no discharge in 2020.
-SRS reported results to SCDHEC in a required annual discharge monitoring report. - SRS previously met benchmark sampling requirements for all analytes (ammonia, chemical oxygen demand, cyanide, E. coli, metals, nitrite, nitrate, pH, and TSS) at all but three outfalls (G-10A, Z-01, and N-12A) for the remainder of the five-year permit.
+- SRS did not collect samples at the one outfall (H-07B) that required effluent sampling because there was no discharge in 2021.
+SRS reported results to SCDHEC in a required annual discharge monitoring report. - SRS previously met benchmark sampling requirements at all but two outfalls (G-10A and N-12A) for the remainder of the five-year permit. - There was no discharge in 2021, so SRS could not collect samples at outfall G-10A.